 In Year 5 we love reading!

 Why not have a look at some of the books recommended below.
-These are books recommended to be read independently at Year 5.
+The book list sub page has books which are recommended to be read independently at Year 5.
 Why not share them as a family and read them together?

-I will add some other lists too if these ones are too challenging at the moment.
+I will add some other lists too - see the link on the main feed below to the website 'Books for Topics' as this has a huge range of choices.
 There really is a book out there for everyone - so keep searching for one you love!

-Keep checking back as I will add more to this list regularly, and I will also share what I am reading too!
+Keep checking back as I will add more to this list regularly, and I will also share what I am reading too in the 'Miss Perry is reading' sub page!

 We have started guided reading and for the next few weeks we will be using this book (see photos below!) - it is called 'Armstrong: the adventurous journey of a mouse to the Moon."
 It has some stunning art work too.
 We focused this week on making predictions.
 See the attached poster we used to check how we could make a prediction about a story - why not focus on this in your own home reading this week when discussing the books you are reading?